 Creative Creatures Wanted

 I’m going to start by letting you know that Apple Camp is no joke friends.
 Campers will learn everything they need to create their very own movies.
 On day one she was making storyboards, composed her own soundtrack using Garage Band and learned about making her visions become a reality by casting characters with actors.
-After camp, Kiddo Scorsese had me chauffeur her around Orange County in order to the perfect locations to film each one of her storyboard scenes.
+After camp, Kiddo Scorsese had me chauffeur her around Orange County to the perfect locations to film each one of her storyboard scenes.

 She really formed an appreciation for filmmaking and took her film debut rather seriously.
 Watching this from behind-the-scenes was really amazing.
 She took pride in playing director and making sure every little detail was perfect down to props and costume changes for the actresses.